jpuritz/dDocent/UserGuide.md

 Using the two cutoffs greatly simplifies the data and allows for much more accurate assembly.

+### PE and RPE methods
 After data cutoffs are chosen, the `PE` and `RPE` methods go through a hybrid assembly method that combines the utlitiy of alignment-based read clustering via [CD-HIT](http://weizhongli-lab.org/cd-hit/download.php) with the RAD specific assembly program [Rainbow](https://sourceforge.net/projects/bio-rainbow/files/).
 First, reads are clustered using only the forward reads with `CD-HIT` and `dDocent` converts the output to be ported directly into `Rainbow`.  `Rainbow` recursively divids clusters based on reverse reads into groups representing single alleles.
 Reads in merged contigs are then assembled using a greedy algorithm.  `dDocent` then chooses the most frequent or longest contig as the representative reference sequence for that contig.
-If the forward read does not overlap with the reverse read (almost always the case with ddRAD), the forward read is pasted to the reverse read with a ten N basepairs as padding.  `dDocent` then ports the forward and reverse parts of each contig into the program `PEAR` to again check for substantial overal between forward and reverse reads.
+If the forward read does not overlap with the reverse read (almost always the case with ddRAD), the forward read is pasted to the reverse read with a ten N basepairs as padding.  `dDocent` then ports the forward and reverse parts of each contig into the program [PEAR](http://sco.h-its.org/exelixis/web/software/pear/) to again check for substantial overal between forward and reverse reads.
 Finally, reference sequences are clustered based on overall sequence similarity using `CD-HIT`.

+### OL method
+For the `OL` method, the reduced data set is input into `PEAR` to merge overlapping forward and reverse reads.
+Merged reads are then clustered based on overall sequence similarity using `CD-HIT`.

+### SE method

+For the `SE` method, the reduced data set is clustered based on overall sequence similarity using `CD-HIT`.

+### User supplied reference

 Alternatively, *de novo* assembly can be skipped and the user can provide a fasta file with reference sequences.
 This file needs to be simply named `reference.fasta`